Goodstart launches new flexible options, making kindergarten even more affordable

 “Any extra subsidised time to help him do this is welcomed by our family.”

-Introduced to help families minimise out-of-pocket costs , the new 9 hour and 10 hour sessions in addition to Goodstart Early Learning’s all day session, will help reduce the risk that families run out of eligible hours and pay full fees.
+Introduced to help families minimise out-of-pocket costs , the new 9 hour and 10 hour sessions in addition to Goodstart Early Learning’s all day session, help reduce the risk that families run out of eligible hours and pay full fees.

 Thanks to the new sessions, parents can choose the hours that best suit them and their family lifestyle.